LionelBeato/coatimundis/Week-9/Day-45/OVERVIEW.md

 ## Agenda

 - Implement your frontend mutation.
-- Deploy your Gatsby app!
+- Play around with netlify

 ## Outline